 Our guide, Gregorio was amazing!!
 We had skip-the-line access to see all of Gaudí’s masterpieces, including Park Güell, pictured above.

-Another architecturally stunning building in Barcelona is the Palau de la Música Catalana, a concert hall designed by Lluís Domènech i Montaner.
+Another architecturally stunning building in Barcelona Spain is the Palau de la Música Catalana, a concert hall designed by Lluís Domènech i Montaner.

 The concert hall is the only auditorium in Europe that is illuminated entirely by natural light during daylight hours.